Deviated Septum

 • · Preference for sleeping on a particular side.

-There are three causes of a deviated septum, which includes:
+There are three causes of a deviated septum in Cape Town, which include:

 A birth defect – some people can be born with a deviated septum, as it can occur during foetal development, making it apparent at birth.